 In the event that the council terminates the employment of an employee on the grounds of redundancy the terms of the council's redundancy and early retirement arrangements will apply.
-Other than in the circumstances set out in the legislation and related Directions and Guidance, termination payments are subject to the £95k cap which came into force on 4 November 2020 as a result of the Restriction of Public Sector Exit Payments Regulations 2020.
-Termination payments are also subject to any repayment requirements introduced by government legislation.
-It is anticipated that regulations on repayment of severance will be introduced although the timescale is unclear.
+Termination payments are also subject to any caps or repayment requirements introduced by government legislation.
+It is anticipated that regulations on capping payments and repayment of severance will be introduced although the timescale is unclear.
+Where practicable, and unless the Chief Executive agrees otherwise, termination payments which exceed £100k will normally be agreed by full council or a committee of the council.